html2rss/html2rss/README.md

 ## Generating a feed on the CLI

-### using automatic scraping
+### using automatic generation

-html2rss offers an automatic scrapting feature.
+html2rss offers an automatic RSS generation feature.
 Try it with:

 `html2rss auto https://unmatchedstyle.com/`